lucasfloriani/my-second-brain/packages/obsidian/TotalTypescript - Use 'declare global' to allow types to cross module boundaries.md

-# TotalTypescript - Use 'declare global' to allow types to cross module boundaries
 [TotalTypescript - Use 'declare global' to allow types to cross module boundaries](https://www.totaltypescript.com/tips/use-declare-global-to-allow-types-to-cross-module-boundaries)

 You can always add more events in the GlobalReducerEvent by adding more types like we did in the `todosReducer` file.